Iowa Recording Laws: Consent Rules and Penalties

 Can I Record My Landlord in Iowa?

-Yes, if you’re part of the conversation and have no criminal intent.
+Yes, if you are part of the conversation and not recording for a criminal, tortious, or injurious purpose.
 Recording interactions with landlords can help document:

 Can I Record My Doctor in Iowa?